Foodee/ember-foxy-forms/tests/dummy/app/templates/docs/forms.md

   };
 {{/docs-snippet}}

-## Navigation Guards

-By default a dirty form will require confirmation of navigation both of the ember-router and the browser.
 The form-for service can be extended to provide custom popups, or messages by injecting it into your application.

 {{#docs-snippet name="navigation.js"}}
   class SomeController extends Controller {